-The School of Geography, Development & Environment wants to support its undergraduates, which is why we offer several scholarships and awards.
-To be eligible for these awards students should have started their final year before October 10 in the fall and March 10 in the spring.
+The School of Geography, Development & Environment wants to support its undergraduates, which is why we offer several scholarships and awards, given at the SGDE commencement and awards ceremony at the end of the fall and spring semesters.

 University of Arizona Awards

 Awarded to a junior or senior for overall excellence in the School of Geography, Development & Environment, recognizing overall GPA and service to the School or community.
 The first faculty member who was trained as a geographer to be hired at the University of Arizona, Melvin E. Hecht was a kind and thoughtful man and a dedicated geographer who co-authored The Arizona Atlas and was an enthusiastic scholar of the Southwest.

 Awarded for excellence in GIS and/or remote sensing, recognizing performance in related courses and service to the School or community.
 This award was established by John Buttery, a University of Arizona graduate who has been a pioneer in the application of GIS software and data.

 SGDE Outstanding Urban & Regional Development, Food Studies, Environmental Studies Awards

 Awarded for excellence in Regional Development, to include overall GPA and performance in related courses and service to the School or community.

 Awarded to juniors or seniors with a keen interest in urban growth and development issues and a declared interest in pursuing a career in the field of real estate, with preference to those who have pursued an internship in the field.
 This scholarship is made in honor of George H. Amos, Sr., who served the Tucson Realty and Trust Company and the Tucson community for over 60 years.
 Applications for this competitive award are available in February.

 Virginia and Mark H. Klafter Memorial Scholarships